 - Graham cracker toffee: Graham crackers with chocolate and chopped almonds.

-Freeze: Keep these in an airtight container or freezer-safe bag in the freezer up to 3 months.
+- Freeze: Break into pieces and store in an airtight container or freezer-safe bag in the freezer up to 3 months.
+Place parchment paper between layers so they don’t stick.

 Christmas Crack Recipe